Why Color Accuracy Directly Affects Retail Revenue

 Specifying CRI by Retail Application

-High CRI lighting should be applied strategically rather than universally.
+High CRI lighting should be applied strategically rather than universally—prioritizing the zones where color accuracy measurably affects decisions, conversion, and returns.

-- Use CRI 90+ where color accuracy influences purchasing decisions
+- Use CRI 90+ in departments where color drives purchase decisions (fresh food, apparel, cosmetics, showroom displays).

 Related Commercial Lighting Categories

-In modern retail environments, CRI 90+ lighting is no longer a luxury upgrade—it is a measurable performance tool that improves conversion rates, reduces returns, and enhances customer confidence in product selection.
+For many retail environments, CRI 90+ lighting is not a cosmetic upgrade—it is a measurable performance lever that improves product appearance, reduces color-related selection errors, and supports stronger customer confidence at the point of purchase.